What is homophobia and how does it impact those around you?

 Organizing a Gay-Straight Alliance (GSA) or a Respecting Difference Club

 Dedicated to making schools more inclusive for all students, thousands of Gay-Straight Alliances (GSA) have been established in schools throughout North America.
-A GSA is a student-initiated and student-run club that provides a safe supportive environment for lesbian, gay, bisexual, transgender, two-spirit, queer, questioning (LGBTQ+) and straight ally youth to meet and discuss sexual orientation and gender issues.
+A GSA is a student-initiated and student-run club that provides a safe supportive environment for lesbian, gay, bisexual, transgender, queer (LGBTQ) and straight ally youth to meet and discuss sexual orientation and gender issues.
 Many GSAs function as support groups that provide safety and confidentiality for students struggling with their sexual orientation or identity.

 This activity applies to both schools that have or do not yet have a GSA*.
 In groups, discuss the following: